 Never underestimate the power of respite.
 Or a Caregiver Support Group.
 Want to know more?
 Contact The Eldest Daughter for information on where to find an appropriate caregiver support group or how to locate respite services.

-Caregiver Support Group meets every First and Third Wednesday evening of the month
+Caregiver Support Group meets every First Wednesday evening of the month

 Group is open to anyone in the community who is struggling with/worrying about caring for aging loved ones.